maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-3.md

 **Video Script Prompt**

 **Objective:**
-"To explore the serious consequences of inaction and the methods researchers are developing to assess and manage the growing crisis."
+"To put the learner in the shoes of a satellite operator, telling the story of the constant danger they face and the research being done to help them."

 **Target Vocabulary:**
 "This video explains the stakes and the scientific response."